Maloric/CodeMirror-AdvancedDialog/README.md

 ## Notable Changes

+### v1.1.3 - 2017-04-19

+Implemented a build step using Babel to make the addon compatible with browsers that don't yet support ES6 features.
+The correct file to include is now built/advanced-dialog.js.

 ### v1.1.0 - 2017-04-12

 The `onInput`, `onKeyDown` and `onKeyUp` behaviours for input boxes now match the signature of the callback, in that they each are passed two parameters: an array of the inputs in the dialog, and the DOM event that triggered the function call.